jsr6720/jsr6720.github.io/_posts/2026-01-21-ai-wrapped-what-ive-shipped-with-ai.md

 ### Feature Flag Override Detection

 I built a simple scheduled GitHub action that scans specific configurations and looks for ones that are past-dated, indicating they can be removed.
 Before AI, this type of work would never take priority over feature development.
-I knocked this script out between meetings during a regular work-week.
+I knocked this script out between meetings during a regular workweek.

 ### Inspecting Systems and Debugging Stack Traces